-It shows that NHS primary care organisations and HSCTs are refusing to provide continuing healthcare packages in people’s homes, instead, insisting they move into a residential setting in breach of their human rights.
+It shows that NHS primary care organisations and HSCTs are refusing to provide continuing healthcare packages in people’s homes, and instead insisting they move into a residential setting ie private state institutions, in breach of their human rights.

 Campaigners have warned, more than 40 NHS English primary care organisations, that their policies will see service-users with complex healthcare needs forced into institutions in breach of disabled people’s human rights.

 Despite the warning, the Department of Health last night 25/1/17 refused to say if it had any concerns about the policies on NHS continuing healthcare (NHS CHC), or whether they complied with its own guidelines.

 Reasons why the Department of Health can systemically ignore the disabled’s Human Rights

 DOH is not responsible for the NHS, as NHS England was substituted by the Health and Social Care Act 2012.

 No individual can find a lawyer nor pay for one to sue under the HRA and risk over side’s costs and if they did it is unlikely the courts would uphold these rights.

 Such manipulation and contempt for the public, who pay for these services appears standard through successive government policies and law which have put the public in this appalling position.